jjackson19862017/Milestone4_Recipes/README.md

 ### Updated Image Card

 I added a bit of content to introduce people and what the purpose of the site is for.

+### Added Footer to base.html

+I added a footer just to round off the site.
+I also removed the about link in the Navbar due to the information being accessible in the footer.